gouravhammad/GouravHammad/README.md

 <br>
 <br>
 <br>
-I am a Full Stack developer 🚀 from India, Currently working as a Associate Software Developer at [Bajaj Finserv Health](https://healthrx.co.in/).
-I am a part of the DRx team and I work on the Bajaj Health care product i.e. DRx platform which contributes to providing Healthcare solutions.
-Tech Stack which I currently work upon is ReactJS and JavaScript.
+I am a Full Stack developer 🚀 from India, Currently working as a Software Developer at [Cars24](https://www.cars24.com/).
+I am a part of the Cars24 Australia team and I work on the next-generation eCommerce platform for pre-owned cars.
+Tech Stack which I currently work upon is ReactJS, HTML/CSS, TypeScript, NextJS and JavaScript.

 Beside's developing stuff, I enjoy listening music 🎧 and traveling 🏝️

 **Talking about Work Experiences:**
+- ✅ Software Developer at [Cars24](https://www.cars24.com/) (May 2022 - Present)
-- ✅ Associate Software Developer at [Bajaj Finserv Health](https://healthrx.co.in/) (Jun 2021 - Present)
+- ✅ Associate Software Developer at [Bajaj Finserv Health](https://healthrx.co.in/) (Jun 2021 - May 2022)
 - ✅ JavaScript Developer at [Olecons Technology](https://olecons.com/) (Feb 2020 - Aug 2020)

 **Talking about Internship Experiences:**